michal-h21/tex4ebook/README.md

 News
 ----

+- 14/01/2014 thanks Volker Gottwald for guide on [installing and using tex4ebook](http://michal-h21.github.io/guide/tex4ebook.xhtml)  on Windows

 - 23/11/2014 added new command \OpfGuide, for adding items to `<guide>` section in the `opf` file.
 This is useful for `epub` and `mobi` formats.
 Usage: